pkp/ojs-user-guide/en/submissions.md

 ## <a name="active"></a>Active

-Find any submissions in the system that havn't been published or declined.
+Find any submissions in the system that haven't been published or declined.
 Only editorial and administrative users have access to this tab.

 ## <a name="archives"></a>Archives